Contents

 ISI occurs if pulse spread (which they do in physical channel) and at the time of sampling at receiver they give false output as shown in the figure.

-If the pulse shape is perfect sinc with zero crossing at then at receiver ISI is zero, but such pulses have ideal frequency response hence not realizable.
+the pulse shape is perfect sinc with zero crossing at

 |